-While metal 3D printing is gaining more prominence, it’s rare to see a product where it is the sole production method.
+While metal printing is gaining more prominence, it’s rare to see a product where it is the sole production method.
 DWK Life Sciences are looking to change that with their new 4-port GL 45 bottle connector cap.
-Using 3D printing, the entire cap is more efficient and lighter while also minimising the number of processes required to make it.
+Using 3D printing, the entire cap is more efficient and lighter while also minimizing the number of processes required to make it.

 The bottle cap connector is a simple device for containing laboratory materials and bottling them.
 The connector is under the company’s DURAN brand.
 It is a very common lab accessory.
 “Development of new lab ware, especially glass products, is traditionally a slow process,” says Alistair Rees, DURAN product manager.
 “In contrast, the development time for the 3D printed connector cap was very short: from the first idea to the final printed product only took about two months.”

 DWK Life Sciences is a prominent producer of lab tech.
-Their adoption of metal 3D printing is a major step forward, especially considering it is not being used for ancillary production activities like prototyping and instead for the crux of the production process.
+Their adoption of metal printing is a major step forward, especially considering it is not being used for ancillary production activities like prototyping and instead for the crux of the production process.